go-chassis/go-chassis/README.md

 go chassis can bring better performance to go program, you can use Istio configurations to control go chassis.

-Go chassis also has a service mesh solution https://github.com/go-mesh/mesher, it is build on top of go chassis. you can use same registry, configuration to goven all of service written in different language.
 # Features
  - **Pluggable registrator and discovery service**: Support Service center, istio pilot, kubernetes and file based registry, fit both client side discovery and server side discovery pattern